Note on the definitions of branching ratios of overlapping resonances: Conventional branching ratios

 The function $\rho_3(s)$ has two threshold singularities in the complex plane of total energy squared $s$.
-The first one is the cut on the physical axis started at squared sum of the final state particle masses, and the second is the cut in the complex plane defined by the sum of masses of the spectator particle and complex mass of the $\rho$-meson $M_R-i\Gamma_R/2$.
+The first one is the cut on the physical axis starting at the squared sum of the final state particle masses, the second one is given by the cut in the complex plane defined by the sum of masses of the spectator particle and the complex mass of the $\rho$-meson $M_\rho-i\Gamma_\rho/2$.